dm-zharov/ricoh-gr-bluetooth-api/shooting_service/white_balance_list.md

 ### Overview

-Acquires the white balance list.
+Acquires the list of white balance settings.

 ### Value Fields